 Although I respect any individual’s personal beliefs on these difficult issues, I will make a strong case for the rejection of the concept known as “creation science” and the indoctrination or teaching of this idea in our churches and schools.
 I will not mince my words here.
 This movement is using the guise of scientific credibility to teach falsehoods about creation by crafting explanations that are outright fabrications.
 Creation science, in its various forms which I will describe, is a false science which has infected our churches, schools, and legislature, and attacks our very ability to discern what is true and not true.
 When followed to its conclusion, and especially when used as an apologetic tactic to unbelievers, creation science casts God as a deceiver.

-Ken Ham (who runs Answers in Genesis, the Creation Museum, and Ark Encounter) claim that there were about 10,000 species of animals on the ark, with only two representatives of each of those species (for most of them).
+Ken Ham (who runs Answers in Genesis, the Creation Museum, and Ark Encounter) claims that there were about 10,000 species of animals on the ark, with only two representatives of each of those species (for most of them).
 There are about 10,000,000 species today by most accounts.
 In the approximately 4000 years since the flood, where did the other 9,990,000 species come from?
 According to Ham, they must have arisen from the 10,000 species on the ark.
 So how is this not macroevolution?
 In Ken Ham’s universe, we see a 1000x increase in the number of species in the span of about 4000 years.
 If true, this would be macroevolution proceeding on a tremendously faster scale than anything described as evolution in a science textbook.
 It doesn’t matter that Ham says we had thousands of “starting kinds” as opposed to just a few or one, as described by science.
 The mechanism of evolution is the same — genetic divergence of traits of a few species into much larger number more, except Ham’s evolution is comically more rapid than what actually happened.

 The problem is, macroevolution doesn’t happen that fast.
 And microevolution can’t account for such a rapid rise in the number of alleles (variants of a gene) even within the individual species over this time period.
 There are far too many species now, and these species have far too many alleles in their respective gene pools for them to have evolved in the span of 5000 years from any set of thousands of animal pairs that could have fit on the ark.
 Furthermore, young-Earth creationists’ explanation for the variety of modern species refutes their own assertion that mechanisms such as the bombardier beetle’s chemical defense mechanism couldn’t have evolved naturally.
 You see, young-Earth creationists also teach that animals’ parasitic, predatory, and defense mechanisms only appeared after Adam and Eve’s sin, as they claim that all animals lived peacefully with one another before this event.
 If we follow this argument to its conclusion, all animal forms such as the bombardier beetle’s chemical spray must have evolved after the fall, or even after the flood — in either case, a time span of only a few thousand years.
 This is nonsensical, since they elsewhere claim that the bombardier beetle’s defense mechanism is so irreducibly complex that it couldn’t have evolved even given millions of years.
 If it developed after Adam’s fall, then it happened within thousands of years, which implies evolution of novel, complex forms on a far grander scale than anything taught in a science textbook.